 Environmental Benefits:

-These practices will help to upgrade the environment and helps to enhance its beauty.
+These practices will help to upgrade the environment and also helps to enhance its beauty.
 Along with the protection against environmental hazards, it will help in maintaining the environment.

 Social Benefits:

 Mitigation provide social benefits as people interact with each other in a nice way when everything around them is under control.
-Mitigation makes a workplace safe and secure and people working in that environment connect with each other in a nice way.
+Mitigation makes a workplace safe and secure and also people working in that environment connect with each other in a nice way.

 These are the advantages of Mitigation.